 Team 1: Young Centre For The Performing Arts

-The Young Centre for the Performing Arts was envisioned by George Brown College and Soulpepper Theatre Company to be a home to Toronto’s arts community and a destination for all theatre lovers.
+The Young Centre for the Performing Arts was envisioned by George Brown College and Soulpepper Theatre Company to be home to Toronto’s arts community and a destination for all theatre lovers.
 Anchored by the presence of Soulpepper’s year-round repertory season and George Brown College’s Theatre School, the Young Centre provides a home for both the leading artists of today, as well as the arts leaders of tomorrow.
 Find out more here.

 ● Mark location of accessible seats using icon